-Net cash used in operating activities for the years ended December 31, 2018 and 2017 was \$10,130,380 and \$7,634,943, respectively.
-Cash used in operations for the year ended December 31, 2018 was primarily due to our net loss of \$15,705,865, which was partially offset by non-cash items of stock based-compensation, depreciation and amortization of the debt discount totaling \$4,723,271, and an increase of \$650,720 in accounts payable due to the timing of invoices received at the end of fourth quarter of 2018.
-Cash used in operations for the year ended December 31, 2017 was primarily due to our net loss of \$9,833,152 which was offset by non-cash items of stock based-compensation, depreciation and amortization of the debt discount totaling \$1,691,070, an increase of \$388,721 in accounts payable due to the timing of invoices received at the end of the quarter.
+Net cash used in operating activities for the years ended December 31, 2019 and 2018 was \$10.1 million and \$10.1 million, respectively.
+Cash used in operations for the year ended December 31, 2019 was primarily due to our net loss of \$13.0 million, which was partially offset by non-cash items of stock based-compensation, depreciation and amortization of the debt discount totaling \$3.2 million.
+Cash used in operations for the year ended December 31, 2018 was primarily due to our net loss of \$15.7 million, which was partially offset by non-cash items of stock based-compensation, depreciation and amortization of the debt discount totaling \$4.7 million, and an increase of \$0.7 million in accounts payable due to the timing of invoices received at the end of the fourth quarter of 2018.